-Dedicated to assisting its community live better, healthier lives, Elevated Roots intends to develop a professional, medically informed, and welcoming approach to Massachusetts' budding adult-use marijuana market.
-Located in the heart of Kingston, the Company will offer a large selection of highly vetted and curated products from cultivators and vendors throughout the state.
+Dedicated to assisting its community live better, healthier lives, Elevated Roots intends to develop a professional and welcoming approach to Massachusetts' budding adult-use marijuana market.
+Located in the heart of Halifax, the Company will offer a large selection of highly vetted and curated products from cultivators and vendors throughout the state.
 While sourcing its products, the Company will specifically source products from strains known to impact or benefit specific symptoms, conditions, or other concerns customers may have.
-Also, Elevated Roots will endeavor to only source organically grown products and manufactured products with rigorous test results, aiming to ensure the continued health and wellbeing of its patients.
+Also, Elevated Roots will endeavor to only source organically grown products and manufactured products with rigorous test results, aiming to ensure the continued health and wellbeing of its customers.

-For all non-cannabis products-such as branded apparel, air-tight containers, lighters, torches, glass pipes, and more-the Company will source as much as possible directly from other local businesses in Kingston and the surrounding towns.
+For all non-cannabis products-such as branded apparel, air-tight containers, lighters, torches, glass pipes, and more-the Company will source as much as possible directly from other local businesses in Halifax and the surrounding towns.
 At the very least, Elevated Roots will ensure all products in its dispensary are Massachusetts-made, in an effort to support local economies and communities.
 This Massachusetts-business-first attitude will also extend to all non-sale items, such as furniture, signage, printed products, and safes, as well as all business needs like secure cash transportation, waste removal, and all contract positions.
 This dedication not only reflects positively on Elevated Roots as a business, but it also promotes local vendors and provides them an outlet of advertisement that will increase their personal sales as well.

-Elevated Roots intends to make sure its dispensary appeals to all potential patients, regardless of race, ethnicity, gender, sexual orientation, ability, and income level.
-Low income patients tend to medicate more frequently than higher income medicinal patients, while nearly half of all low-income patients are medicated daily versus less than 30% of high-income patients medicate daily.
+Elevated Roots intends to make sure its dispensary appeals to all potential customers, regardless of race, ethnicity, gender, sexual orientation, ability, and income level.
 To better meet the needs of the lower income community, the Company plans to offer discounts to the following groups with proper ID or documentation: